trickjack/ijmanualcanon/docs/source/index.rst

 How Do I Install My Canon Printer to My Computer?
 Easy Wireless Setup with Windows Using IJ Start
 ===============================================================================================

-To install your Canon printer wirelessly on a Windows computer, **[Dial +1-801-878-6858 USA]** visit `https://ij.start.canon <https://jivo.chat/KlZSRejpBm>`_, download the driver, and follow the on-screen instructions.
+To install your Canon printer wirelessly on a Windows computer, visit `https://ij.start.canon <https://jivo.chat/KlZSRejpBm>`_, download the driver, and follow the on-screen instructions.
 Connect your printer to Wi-Fi, run the setup, and add the printer in Windows settings.
 Enjoy easy, cable-free printing with Canon's seamless wireless installation process. **[Dial +1-801-878-6858 USA]**

 `Click Here: Get the Live Canon Printer Support <https://jivo.chat/KlZSRejpBm>`_